madeofpendletonwool/PinePods/completed_todos.md

 - [] Pass podcast info in /episode url in order to allow podcast name click to work - <- It passes the pod info but needs to dynamically load from that as a fallback still
 - [] Ensure even when a podcast is clicked via the search page it still loads all the podcast db context
-- [] Add additional safety parsing to ensure podcasts will display on pod feed page

 Version 0.7.3